MicrosoftDocs/azure-ai-docs/articles/search/search-markdown-data-tutorial.md

 This implementation leverages [field mappings](search-indexer-field-mappings.md) in the indexer to map from the enriched content to the index.
 For more information on the parsed one-to-many document structure, see [index markdown blobs](search-how-to-index-markdown-blobs.md).

 This example provides samples of how to index data both with and without field mappings.
 In this case, we know that `h1` contains the title of the document, so we can map it to a field named `title`.
 We'll also be mapping the `h2` and `h3` fields to `h2_subheader` and `h3_subheader` respectively.
 The `content` and `ordinal_position` fields require no mapping because they are extracted from the Markdown directly into fields using those names.
+For an example of a full index schema that doesn't require field mappings, see the end of this section.

 ```http
 ### Create an index